-The Lagganlia training camp will be based at the Lagganlia OEC near Aviemore.
+The Lagganlia training camp was based at the Lagganlia OEC near Aviemore.
 It is aimed at M/W14’s and takes place around the last week in July.
 There are usually about 24 places for athletes on the camp.

-The camp will run Saturday 4th August – Saturday 11th August 2018
+The camp ran Saturday 4th August – Saturday 11th August 2018

 Generic information about Lagganlia

 The Lagganlia training camp is based at the Lagganlia OEC www.lagganlia.com.
 The centre is close to Feshie Bridge and Kincraig and is located within easy reach of some of the best orienteering terrain in the UK.